Spatial, land and infrastructure data resources

 Travel: To see what people's travel patterns are like (origin-destination, duration, etc), you can access micro-data from the 2013 National Household Travel Survey on Datafirst (registration required), as well as this extract on travel to places of study.
 Metrorail timetables and maps are buried in pdfs.
 And airport arrival and departure statistics over multiple years are available in pdfs too from ACSA here (see below for more transport related infrastructure data).

 Settlement planning and construction: The Housing Development Agency hosts a variety of dashboards through LaPsis including the municipal profile viewer, primarily for Northern Cape and North West municipalities.
 The ismaps tool explores the upgrade potential of informal settlements in Cape Town.
 For checking construction companies and builders, users can submit information on the NHBRC registration verification tool.
+A High Resolution Settlement Layer (HRSL) dataset is available from this Columbia University site and on Africa Open Data or HDX.

 The energy sector is diversifying and changing relatively quickly, so it's interesting to visualise what's happening in the renewable energy space.
 DEA publishes datasets, such as this one from Q2 2018 [currently being migrated], on location and capacity of renewable energy project approvals, renewable energy development zones and transmission corridors; DOE shares information on location and capacity of renewable energy projects through REDIS (example dataset from July 2018); and you can get wind energy data here.